Students can satisfy the mathematics requirement by taking any one of the following Brandeis courses:

 Psychology: PSYC 51a

-The Phi Beta Kappa National Society has issued new selection stipulations to be implemented by January of 2015.
-The new stipulations differ from the current selection criteria in that there will now be both a language requirement and a mathematics requirement.
+The Phi Beta Kappa National Society issued revised selection stipulations that were implemented in January of 2015.
+The new stipulations differ from past selection criteria in that now there is both a language and a mathematics requirement.
 Specifically, the new stipulations require “a knowledge of a second or non-native language at least minimally appropriate for a liberal education.
 In no case shall this mean less than the completion of the intermediate college level in a second, or non-native, language, or its equivalent.”
 The mathematics requirement specifies “The candidate's undergraduate record shall include at least one course in college-level mathematics, logic, or statistics, with content appropriate to a liberal arts and sciences curriculum.
 The course should introduce the student to mathematical ideas, abstract thinking, proofs, and the axiomatic method.”

-The new Language and Mathematics Requirements will apply to students eligible for Phi Beta Kappa in the spring of 2015 or later and does not apply to students eligible this year (2013) or next (2014).
+The new Language and Mathematics Requirements were applied to students eligible for Phi Beta Kappa in the spring of 2015 or later.

-Language Requirement: As the PBK stipulations coincide with the Brandeis language requirement, all Brandeis students who have completed this requirement will be deemed to have satisfied this part of the PBK requirement.
+Language Requirement: As the PBK stipulations coincide with the Brandeis language requirement, all Brandeis students who have completed this requirement will be deemed to have satisfied this part of the PBK stipulation.